XRPLF/xrpl-dev-portal/tx_format.md

 Pseudo-Transactions are never submitted by users, nor propagated through the network.
 Instead, a server may choose to inject them in a proposed ledger directly.
 If enough servers inject an equivalent pseudo-transaction for it to pass consensus, then it becomes included in the ledger, and appears in ledger data thereafter.

-Some of the fields that are mandatory for normal transactions do not make sense for psuedo-transactions.
+Some of the fields that are mandatory for normal transactions do not make sense for pseudo-transactions.
 In those cases, the pseudo-transaction has the following default values:

 | Field | Default Value |
 |-------|---------------|